 - Illinois Governor J.B.
 Pritzker’s Exe.
-Order 2020-10 has placed a moratorium on evictions under the “Gubernatorial Disaster Proclamation” and is in effect until the proclamation is withdrawn.
+Order 2020-10, renewed multiples times, most recently by Executive Order 2021-06, has placed a moratorium on evictions under the “Gubernatorial Disaster Proclamation” and is in effect until the proclamation is withdrawn.
 However, you are still obligated to pay rent and perform any other obligations under the lease.
 The landlord can still issue a 5-day notice if you fail to meet your obligations and seek an eviction once the courts have re-opened.

 - The Federal government has extended the national eviction moratorium until June 30, 2021 (pdf).

 Coronavirus Aid, Relief, and Economic Security (CARES) Act – Renter Protections

 - If you are renting from a landlord who has a federally backed mortgage, the CARES Act provides for a suspension or moratorium on evictions.